Alaine Lagasse

 Find a therapist serving clients in Alaska

 Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
-Be sure to narrow your search for therapists in Akhiok that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.
+Be sure to narrow your search for therapists in Akhiok that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), therapeutic talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.

 Licensed therapists & mental health professionals available through BetterHelp's online platform

-Mental health therapists in Akhiok available through BetterHelp are accredited to help individuals and couples.
+Mental health therapists in Akhiok available through BetterHelp are accredited as psychologists to help individuals and couples.
 Akhiok therapists' credentials can include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, Akhiok therapists are trained in any type of therapy in the Akhiok region and in the state of Alaska.

-How a therapist can help you destress, manage your emotions, and guide you towards the life you want
+How can a therapist help you destress, manage your emotions, and guide you towards the life you want?

 Therapists in Akhiok can help clients in improving healthy relationships, communication skills, working through life transitions, couples challenges, managing a mood disorder, improving coping skills, self help tips, offer life coaching, family life, or change in negative thinking patterns.
 A therapist in Akhiok may also provide a safe place and validation for clients experiencing emotional pain, or that simply want a psychological assessment.